 1. Get life insurance.

 Life is unpredictable, and having life insurance guarantees that your family won’t have to go through financial difficulties if something happens to you.

-Moreover, life insurance, through its rider benefits, can also provide financial aid if unfortunately, you run into a disabling injury or be diagnosed with a critical illness.
+Moreover, life insurance, through its rider benefits, can also provide financial aid if, unfortunately, you run into a disabling injury or be diagnosed with a critical illness.

 2. Take care of your health.

-Your mind and body is your greatest income-generating asset.
+Your mind and body are your greatest income-generating asset.
 Take care of it.
 No amount of hard work is worth sacrificing your health for.
 Remember that if you’re sick, then you can’t work and earn for your family.